OpenStackKen/InstanceSync/README.md

 The Estimated time to completion based on Gigabytes of consumed space

-::: Note
+> [!Note]
+>
-    Computations have been made using an average transfer rate of 20 Megabytes a second.
+> Computations have been made using an average transfer rate of 20 Megabytes a second.

 | Space Used     | EST Time     |
 | :------------- | :----------  |